TheSeanLavery/dyson/README.md

 Render a stylized Dyson ring as a rotating wireframe with flickering starfield backdrop.
 The camera uses an orthographic projection so the ring keeps its scale while you yaw, pitch, and let it spin.
+The project now ships with both the original Python/Pygame renderer and a dependency-free WebGPU single-page version.

 ## Requirements